-Because he was injured, the team played with a short bench and their rivals beat them soundly.
+- Because he was injured, the team played with a short bench and their rivals beat them soundly.

-I wondered what became of him; if he liked Chicago so much, it made no sense for him to up and leave.
+- I wondered what became of him; if he liked Chicago so much, it made no sense for him to up and leave.

-and we all laughed at him, revelling in the chaos he had wrought.
+and we all laughed at him, reveling in the chaos he had wrought.

-You might be thinking that sentence structure is one of those things that you use but don’t need to understand.
-We all write different sentence structures even though we might not necessarily be cognizant of it.
+You might be thinking that proper sentence structure is one of those things that you use but don’t need to understand.
+We all write different structures even though we might not necessarily be cognizant of it.

-But paying attention to sentence structure is a great way to look at the rhythm of your writing more carefully.
+But paying attention to basic sentence construction is a great way to look at the rhythm of your writing more carefully.
 Have you written three complex sentences in a row?
 Or maybe you’ve been leaning heavily on simple sentences?
-Too much of one type of sentence structure can lead to your writing feeling repetitive or dull.
+Too much of one structure can lead to your writing feeling repetitive or dull.

 What are Literary Devices?